6 steps to build a neural network in OpenNN

 5. Testing analysis

-// Unscale input variables
+// Unscale input features

-data_set.unscale_variables("Input", inputs_descriptives);
+dataset.unscale_features("Input", inputs_descriptives);

 We are ready to test our model.
-As in the previous cases, we start by building the testing analysis object
+As in the previous cases, we start by building the testing analysis object:

 // Testing analysis

-TestingAnalysis testing_analysis(&neural_network, &data_set);
+TestingAnalysis testing_analysis(&neural_network, &dataset);

 // Confusion matrix

-Tensor<Index, 2> confusion = testing_analysis.calculate_confusion();
+const MatrixI confusion = testing_analysis.calculate_confusion();

 For more information about the testing analysis methods, see the TestingAnalysis class.